mmccoyd/hillside/README.md

 I wanted choc spacing but a key or so more than the Ferris and an outer pinky column.
 Instead of tweaking the 3x6 choc Corne I started a new PCB for more flexibility, though it grew to fill its footprint....

-Moving around the switches of the Choc Corne did seem the easiest approach.
-But learning more than blind KiCad modification seemed a better idea, so I created a new PCB matching the Ferris column and thumb spacing.

-I liked the bottom row keys of my Atreus, so I added two under the middle columns, where they seem unobtrusive.
-Then one shifted to the thumb arch, which seems more versatile.
+The bottom row of my Atreus was useful for infrequent keys, so I added two keys under the middle columns, where they seemed unobtrusive.
+Then one of them moved to the thumb arc, where it is more versatile.
 An upper thumb key seemed useful and combo-able without pushing the footprint.
-It has more keys than my initial idea, but that makes keymap evolution feel less tight.
+The result has more keys than my initial idea, but that makes keymap evolution feel less tight.

 It is like a Ferris Sweep on steroids, which wound up close to a Choc Kyria but requires board fabrication and SMT soldering.
 Naming ideas included FeistyCorne, LongFir and LongSweep, but Hillside seemed the most fun.